xMartin/php-introduction/06_builtin_functions_and_classes.md

 ### `DateTime`

 A `DateTime` object represents a single point in time in PHP with up to microsecond precision.
 It enables you to reliably do date manipulations like "take NOW and add 423 days and 7 hours", correctly compare dates or describe and calculate time intervals like "the time span from NOW to the end of the year".
-Here's a few examples:
+Here are a few examples:

 *Note: Don't forget to set the timezone for your application with [`date_default_timezone_set()`][date_default_timezone_set].*